knaufk/flink-faker/README.md

 ### "One Of" Columns

-The Java Faker expression to pick a random value from a list of options is not straight forward to get right.
-Actually, I did not manage to get ``Options.option`` work at all.
+There are two ways how it could be done with datafaker expressions.
-As a workaround, I recommend using ``regexify`` for this use case.
+1-st way is using ``regexify`` for this use case.
 ```sql
 CREATE TEMPORARY TABLE orders (
   `order_id` INT,